 “A brand without trust is a product, and advertising without trust is just noise.
 Trust is the key thing that we need to engage with.”

-A new market analysis conducted by Kantar suggests that 54% of UK consumers object to being targeted based on their past browsing history, with 55% claiming they are apathetic to advertising content altogether.
+Kantar conducted a market analysis, which suggests that 54% of UK consumers object to being targeted based on their past browsing history.
+55% claim they are apathetic to advertising content altogether.

 Why is this happening?